info@amethystresearch.net

 Technology:

-and dry-etched into 1D square gratings with a period shorter than
+dry-etched into 1D square gratings with a period

 Goal: